Learning-based Observer for Coupled Disturbance: Conclusion

-In this article, we propose a data-driven disturbance observer for nonlinear systems perpetuated by a coupled disturbance.
+In this article, we propose a learning-based disturbance observer for robotic systems perpetuated by a coupled disturbance.
 The considered coupled disturbance is difficult to model explicitly.
-Firstly, a variable separation principle is presented by leveraging the \textit{Chebyshev} series expansion.
-A RLS-based learning strategy is subsequently developed to learn the separated unknown parameter matrix using historical data, which maintains a low computational complexity.
-Finally, HODO is developed by utilizing the learned structure, which can achieve zero-error estimation of the coupled disturbance.
-The learning and estimation performance of the proposed method is demonstrated by several simulation examples.
+Firstly, a variable decomposition principle is presented by leveraging the \textit{Chebyshev} series expansion.
+An RLS-based learning strategy is subsequently developed to learn the separated unknown parameter matrix using historical data, which maintains a low computational complexity.
+Finally, the polynomial observer is developed by utilizing the learned structure, which can theoretically achieve a precise estimation of the coupled disturbance.
+The learning and estimation performance of the proposed method is verified by several simulational and experimental examples.

-\textit{Future works}: Although arbitrarily small approximation accuracy can be obtained theoretically by employing the proposed variable separation principle, there still exists a small learning residual error with a small bound when applied to real systems.
-Future work will pursue the integration of robust control schemes to attenuate the learning residual error, like in \cite{chen2020adaptive}.
-Moreover, the closed-form solution \eqref{OLDO_closed_form} enables online learning of the parameter matrix for the case with limited computing power.
-Two challenges impede the online implementation.
-One is the online calculation of sample $\bm{\Delta}^\mathfrak{n}$ (a certain amount of delay is allowed), and the other is the online ergodic dataset construction which directly affects the learning performance.
-Future work will attempt to find preferable solutions.
+{Although the proposed framework showcases compelling theoretical and practical promise, the convergence of the presented uncertainty estimation algorithm is based on the analytic assumption on $\bm{d}$.
+Therefore, effectively handling the nonanalytic disturbances with a theoretical guarantee, such as contact-induced, step-like scenarios, remains an open challenge that warrants further investigation.}